GabbySuwichaya/Installing-3D-City-DB/README.md

-# Installation for 3D-City-DB & Importer-Exporter
+# Install 3D-City-DB & Importer-Exporter

 Before you start, you may skim through the [first step of the official 3D City DB document](https://3dcitydb-docs.readthedocs.io/en/release-v4.2.3/intro/index.html).
 The entire section is about installation and preparation.